EtherealPtr/Slimey-Jump/README.md

 - __Simple OpenGL Image Loader (SOIL)__: Used for loading texture images

 # About The Game
-Slimey Jump is a platforming video game where the player has to guide a slime up a never-ending series of platforms without falling.
+A simple platforming game where the player has to guide a slime up a series of platforms without falling or colliding with an enemy.

 ![alt text](http://i65.tinypic.com/1zce0rb.png)